open-horizon/kubearmor-integration/README.md

 sudo systemctl daemon-reload
 sudo systemctl start knoxAutoPolicy
 ```
-If you have previously installed discovery-engine, it's adviced to restart the service `sudo systemctl restart knoxAutoPolicy`
+If you have previously installed discovery-engine, it's advised to restart the service `sudo systemctl restart knoxAutoPolicy`

 4. To check Discovery Engine running status